basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/querying-erlang.md

                       undefined,undefined}}
 ```

 Boom, easy-peasy.
-We used 2i's range feature to search for a range of values, and also demonstrated binary indices.
+We used 2i's range feature to search for a range of values, and demonstrated binary indices.

 So to recap:

-* You can use Seconary Indicies to quickly lookup an object based on a secondary id other than the object's key.
+* You can use Secondary Indices to quickly lookup an object based on a secondary id other than the object's key.
 * Indices can have either Integer or Binary(String) keys
 * You can search for specific values, or a range of values
 * Riak will return a list of keys that match the index query